Clean Energy Project with Eco-Agricultural Conservation Organization in Mexico

 Placement Description

 As a part of the HIST 403 course, you will be enrolled in an International Service Learning placement.
-Specific placements will be announced in the Winter Term 2017.
-Placements go from May – August 2017.
+Specific placements will be announced in February-March 2018.
+Placements go from late May – August 2018.
 Below are examples of placements previously offered to students in the course:

 Uganda